-Liberal Studies Form -- 4
+Liberal Studies Form - 4

-E. contribute to students' abilities.
-10 which of the six of the students' check all that apply and attach an explanation.
+E. contribute ral Studies Criteria indicate six ways in which all courses should to students' abilities.
+To which of the six will your course to?
+Check all that apply and attach an explanation.
 1. Confront the major ethical issues which pertain to the subject matter; realize that although "suspended judgment" is a necessity of intellectual inquiry, one cannot live forever in suspension; and make ethical choices and take responsibility for them.
-2. Define and analyze problems, frame questions, evaluate available solutions, and make choices 3.
-Communicate knowledge and exchange ideas by various forms of expression, in most cases writing and speaking.
-4. Recognize creativity and engage in creative thinking. × 5.
-Continue learning even after the completion of their formal education.
-X 6.
+Define and analyze problems, frame questions, evaluate available solutions, and make choices Communicate knowledge and exchange ideas by various forms of expression, in most cases writing and speaking.
+4. Recognize creativity and engage in creative thinking.
+Continue learning even after the completion of their formal education. x 6.
 Recognize relationships between what is being studied and current issues, thoughts, institutions, and/or events.